techthinking-io/flowbdd/README.md

 of the solution.
 Layers 1-3 exist so that we can have feature files, these serve as static documentation for the system.
 There are no guaranties that the documentation is consistent, in fact there isn't anything enforcing it.

 The alternative to this is generating dynamic, consistent documentation.
-With Smart BDD you leg up on developing the actual FT framework, so you can focus on testing your application.
+With Flow BDD you leg up on developing the actual FT framework, so you can focus on testing your application.
 You add `@SmartReport` annotation to your class, this will generate a report.
 There is a `wordify` process that takes the Java code and converts it in English sentences.
 For example `givenSomething()` would produce `given something`.
 There is a strong emphasis on using builders therefore